 🏆 Note: Plan ahead.
 Learn about other visa rules early to make the most of your time on the graduate visa.

-The graduate visa doesn’t just help in the UK.
-It also improves your career chances worldwide.
-Employers value international experience, and working in the UK makes your resume stand out.
-Skills like communication, problem-solving, and adaptability are highly valued everywhere.
+The UK Graduate Route visa doesn’t just help you in the UK — it also improves your career prospects worldwide.
+Global employers value international experience, and working in the UK makes your CV stand out.
+Skills like communication, cross-cultural collaboration, problem-solving, and adaptability are in high demand across every industry.

 🌍 Callout: The global education market is expected to grow to $433 billion by 2030.
 Your UK degree and work experience will give you an edge in this competitive field.